 The new, working lighthouse began service in 1955 and continues the role of providing a safety beacon to ships approaching St. John's, capital of Newfoundland.

-As Mélanie and I walk the shallow grade uphill towards the historic Cape Spear Lighthouse, a look back highlights the Hibernia Supply Ship sailing past, off the Cape Spear coast.
-We have become accustomed to seeing this bright orange ship docked in St. John's harbour.
+As Mélanie and I walk the shallow grade uphill towards the historic Cape Spear Lighthouse, a look back highlights the Hibernia Supply Ship sailing past, off the Cape Spear coast after becoming accustomed to seeing this bright orange ship docked in St. John's harbor.

-Melanie decides to drop down to the shoreline trail, while I hike offtrail, on higher ground, straight down to the end of the cape.
-We have a chance to wave periodically.
+Mélanie decides to drop down to the shoreline trail, while I hike off trail, on higher ground, straight down to the end of the cape.
+There is an opportunity to wave periodically.

-Interesting, intriguing and large, concrete structures begin to appear below on my right.
-Mélanie is hiking amongst them.
+Intriguing and large, concrete structures begin to appear below on the right.
+Mélanie is hiking among them.

-At the viewing platform, representing the most easterly point in Canada, there is a cross hosting the names of lives lost here, engraved in mosaic and difficult to read, but it adds a sobering dimension to a very beautiful place in fair weather.
+At the viewing platform, representing the most easterly point in Canada, there is a cross hosting the names of lives lost here, engraved in mosaic and difficult to read, but it adds a sobering dimension to a very beautiful, fair weather place.

-Mélanie and I are fortunate to visit here in late summer and the weather, although unpredictable and often changing, has been very good in comparison to what it can be.
-We are aware we will leave Newfoundland a couple of days before Hurricane Leslie, which is moving north on the Atlantic Ocean, will strike the coast of Newfoundland.
+Mélanie and I are fortunate to visit here in late summer when the weather, although unpredictable and often changing, has been very good in comparison to what it can be.
+We will leave Newfoundland a couple of days before Hurricane Leslie, which is moving north on the Atlantic Ocean, will strike the coast of Newfoundland.

 All that remains for this day is the 16 KM (10 mile) drive back to St. John's for dinner.
-Although, I did notice a road sign for a turnoff into Blackhead - something about a church and school-house - 1879?
+Although, there was a road sign for a turnoff into Blackhead - something about a church and school-house - 1879?